 On the one hand, the necessity for fundamental analysis is the fact that market prices often do not reflect the true underlying value of an asset.
-Fundamental analyses looks into firms' financial statements, and estimate a {\em fair} share price based on the firm's performance.
+Fundamental analyses look into firms' financial statements and estimate a {\em fair} share price based on the firm's performance.
 On the other hand, comparable analysis assumes that, on average, the market prices reflect investors' beliefs \citep{damodaran2007valuation}.
-Comparable analysis will still look at financial fundamentals, but instead of estimating a theoretical value, it will use firms' fundamental value ratios, i.e. \enquote{multiples} to compare them and thus, spot comparatively undervalued/overvalued assets.
+Comparable analysis will still look at financial fundamentals, but instead of estimating a theoretical value, it will use firms' fundamental value ratios, that is, \enquote{multiples} to compare them and thus spot comparatively undervalued/overvalued assets.
 Naturally, comparable analysis is only applicable to firms within a similar segment.

 In this study, we apply both intrinsic and relative valuation methods to selected \ac{DAO} tokens in \ac{DEFI} as well as stocks in \ac{TradFi} .
-Our contributions can be summarised as follows: \begin{enumerate} \item First, we apply empirically fundamental analysis and comparable analysis to \ac{DEFI} \ac{DAO} tokens.
-Surprisingly, although \ac{DEFI} tokens are in a bear market for more than one year thus far, they remain overvalued compared to their theoretical fair value. \item Second, we compare multiples between \ac{DEFI} and \ac{TradFi} .
-This comparison shows that \ac{DEFI} tokens multiples exceed their \ac{TradFi} counterparties by several times. \item Finally, all analyses use public available data\footnote{TokenTerminal provides a free premium account for three days upon registration.} and the steps to reproduce the results are well-described\footnote{The code is publicly available at \url{https://github.com/TengXu94/DeFi-value-investing}}.
+Our contributions can be summarised as follows: \begin{enumerate} \item First, we apply empirically fundamental and comparable analyses to \ac{DEFI} \ac{DAO} tokens.
+Surprisingly, although \ac{DEFI} tokens are in a bear market for more than 1 year thus far, they remain overvalued compared to their theoretical fair value. \item Second, we compare multiples between \ac{DEFI} and \ac{TradFi} .
+This comparison shows that \ac{DEFI} tokens multiples exceed their \ac{TradFi} counterparties by several times, demonstrating the general overvaluation of the former. \item Finally, all analyses use publicly available data\footnote{TokenTerminal provides a free premium account for three days upon registration.} and the steps to reproduce the results are well-described\footnote{The code is publicly available at \url{https://github.com/tengandreaxu/DeFi-value-investing}}.
 Thus, to the best of our knowledge, we are the first to provide a clear framework and steps to value \ac{DAO} tokens and compare them with stocks of traditional publicly traded firms. \end{enumerate}

 This paper is organised as follows.
-In \autoref{sec:literature}, we provide a theoretical background. \autoref{sec:methodology} provides a description of our dataset and technical details about the approaches used.
-Next, \autoref{sec:results} shows our findings.
+In \autoref{sec:literature}, we provide a theoretical background. \autoref{sec:methodology} provides a description of our data set and technical details about the approaches used. \autoref{sec:results} shows our findings.
 Finally, \autoref{sec:conclusion} concludes.